Bralima

-Brasseries, Limonaderies et Malteries (contracted as BRALIMA) is a public limited liability brewing and soft beverage company headquartered on Avenue du Drapeau in Barumbu, Kinshasa, Democratic Republic of the Congo.
+Brasseries, Limonaderies et Malteries (contracted as Bralima) is a public limited liability brewing and soft beverage company headquartered on Avenue du Drapeau in Barumbu, Kinshasa, Democratic Republic of the Congo.

-Founded on 23 October 1923 as the Brasserie de Léopoldville, it is one of the oldest and most prominent industrial enterprises in Central Africa.
-The company became part of Heineken N.V. in 1986, which serves as its majority shareholder and strategic parent.
-BRALIMA operates six breweries located in Kinshasa, Bukavu, Kisangani, Boma, Mbandaka, and Lubumbashi, and is known for its flagship Primus lager.
-As one of the country's largest formal-sector employers, BRALIMA had a total revenue of CDF 249.84 billion as of 2019, an operating income of CDF 24.29 billion, and total assets valued at CDF 102.62 billion.
+Founded on 23 October 1923 as the Brasserie de Léopoldville, it is one of the oldest and most prominent industrial companies in Central Africa.
+It became part of Heineken N.V. in 1986, which acted as its majority shareholder and strategic parent, before selling its stake on 10 April 2026 to Mauritius-based ELNA Holdings Ltd, which took over operations.

+Bralima operates six breweries located in Kinshasa, Bukavu, Kisangani, Boma, Mbandaka, and Lubumbashi, and is known for its flagship Primus lager.
+On 19 November 2025, Heineken N.V. sold the Bukavu brewery for €1 to a Mauritian-based firm Synergy Ventures Holdings Ltd. As one of the country's largest formal-sector employers, Bralima had a total revenue of CDF 249.84 billion as of 2019, an operating income of CDF 24.29 billion, and total assets valued at CDF 102.62 billion.

-Bracongo is the competitor of BRALIMA in the DRC.
+Bracongo is Bralima's main competitor in the DRC.

 Organization

 Objectives

-BRALIMA's primary focus is the production and commercialization of a variety of beverages, including beer, soft drinks, bottled water, and ice blocks.
-The company plays an active role in reducing unemployment by creating job opportunities and making its products widely available to consumers.
-It also supports the national economy through its tax contributions.
+Bralima's primary focus is the production and commercialization of a variety of beverages, including beer, soft drinks, bottled water, and ice blocks.
+The company plays an active role in reducing unemployment by creating job opportunities and supports the national economy through its tax contributions.

 Headquarters and branch structure

-The Kinshasa headquarters serves as the central hub for overseeing and coordinating BRALIMA's operations across all its branches.
-It receives strategic directives and goals from Heineken N.V. and communicates these to the regional branches in Bukavu, Kisangani, Boma, Mbandaka, and Lubumbashi.
-After receiving the corporate objectives, the Kinshasa headquarters ensures they are shared with all internal departments.
-Each BRALIMA branch is structured around the following key departments:
+The Kinshasa headquarters serves as the central hub for overseeing and coordinating its operations across all its branches.
+It receives strategic directives and goals from ELNA Holdings Ltd and communicates these to the regional branches in Bukavu, Kisangani, Boma, Mbandaka, and Lubumbashi.
+After receiving the corporate objectives, the headquarters ensures they are shared with all internal departments.

+Each branch is structured around the following key departments: